 You’ve got to provide enough copy so the user is in no question that this is the right product for them.
-If you cover all the right points in the right detail, the customer will pretty much convince themselves to purchase.
+Moreover, if you cover all the right points in the right detail, the customer will pretty much convince themselves to purchase.

 I can’t go into full detail on how to improve your copy right here, but I can offer a few guidelines.

-2 – don’t just focus on benefits, bolster your benefits with the features that offer them
+- Don’t just focus on benefits, bolster your benefits with the features that offer them

-One of the best examples I’ve seen is in an article on eConsultancy (unfortunately the cited content has been removed) examining the about page of OneFineStay, an online private holiday booking service.
+One of the best examples I’ve seen is in an article on econsultancy examining the about page of OneFineStay, an online private holiday booking service.